fireantology/django-logtailer/README.rst

 - Copy the logtailer folder in you project and add it to the INSTALLED_APPS
 - add to urls.py: url(r'^logs/', include('logtailer.urls')),
-- Run manage.py syncdb for create the required tables
+- Run manage.py migrate for create the required tables
 - Run manage.py collectstatic

 SETTING OPTIONS AVAILABLE